Priyam7295/ChatApp-ChatBot/README.md

 2. cd .\ChatApp-ChatBot\
 ```
 ### Step 2:
-**NOTE:- For evaluation ease I am providing my key for gemini ,I will remove it otherwise**.
+**NOTE:- For evaluation ease I am providing my key for gemini (so you donot need to do anything here.)
+I will remove it otherwise**.
 ```
 get key from gemini(I have added for now for ease)
 ```